cursorweb/AOC-Editor/README.md

 1. `npm run server`
 2. `npm start`

+To dev `lib/`, run this `npm run all`.
+Note that any changes means autocomplete requires a page reload.

 ## Caveats/Todos
 Right now, the `lib/` is a separate folder that's not in `public/`.
 Therefore, we can't access the util functions until after compilation.
 That means no script in `src/` can use them.
 There's no use for them other than in the editor which works, but a more 'better' solution is desired.